-The guidance permits two methods of adoption: the full retrospective method, in which case the standard would be applied to each prior reporting period presented and the cumulative effect of applying the standard would be recognized at the earliest period shown, or the modified retrospective transition method, in which case the cumulative effect of applying the standard would be recognized at the date of initial application.
-The Company adopted ASU 2014-09 as of the January 1, 2018 using the modified retrospective transition method with a cumulative-effect adjustment to equity as will be fully presented in the Company's Quarterly Report on Form 10-Q for the three months ended March 31, 2018.
+The Company adopted ASU 2014-09 as of the January 1, 2018 using the modified retrospective transition method with a cumulative-effect adjustment to equity.
 The adoption of this new standard may result in a change in the timing of revenue recognition related to certain of the company's contracts.
 The most significant impact of the new standard relates to the way the Company accounts for cash-basis transactions, which will no longer be applicable under the new standard.

 The Company has implemented new processes and internal controls to enable the preparation of financial information on adoption.
-The adoption will not have a significant impact to the company's net income.
-The cumulative impact to the company's accumulated deficit as of December 31, 2017 is a reduction of \$23 thousand, reflecting the accounting changes related to certain contracts made upon adoption of this new standard.
+The adoption did not have a significant impact to the company's net income.
+The cumulative impact to the company's accumulated deficit as of January 1, 2018 is a reduction of \$23 thousand, reflecting the accounting changes related to certain contracts made upon adoption of this new standard.

-The adoption of ASU 2014-09 will also result in additional disclosures around nature and timing of the Company's performance obligations, deferred revenue contract liabilities, deferred contract cost assets, as well as significant judgments and practical expedients used by the Company in applying the five-step revenue model.
+The adoption of ASU 2014-09 has also resulted in additional disclosures around nature and timing of the Company's performance obligations, deferred revenue contract liabilities, deferred contract cost assets, as well as significant judgments and practical expedients used by the Company in applying the five-step revenue model.